 Similar to the monthly newsletter, email Updates offer Chamber members a chance to showcase a particular event, news article, or promotion between the monthly mailings.
-This weekly newsletter features upcoming events, a listing of the week’s Thirsty Thursday shopping specials, and community news items submitted by members.
-If you would like to receive our email Update, simply provide your email address to a member of the
+This weekly newsletter features upcoming events and news items submitted by members.
+If you would like to receive our email Update, subscribe on our

 Member businesses have the opportunity to place press releases on the